liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/creating-modules-with-liferay-ide.markdown

 ![Figure 3: Select the *Liferay Module Project(s)* to import a module project.](../../../images/import-wizard.png)

-You now have the knowledge to create a Liferay module project from a Liferay Workspace.
+You now have the knowledge to create a Liferay module project from Liferay IDE.
 Now go out there and get stuff done!